 Send us an email at firstname.lastname@example.org.
 Sign up for the HDTS mailing list to stay abreast of HDTS updates, events, and projects.

 Soft Sediment Deformation, Four Bodies (Playa), 2019

 Pinetree Pleated Inkjet Print on and in Heavy Crepe De Chine

 Alice Channer is an artist working with sculpture.
 Her forms and materials are found in the social and sensual and worlds of industrial and organic processes.
 Over long periods of time, she immerses herself in industrial and natural materials and production processes to find forms within them that she develops as sculpture.
 Her method is both experimental and precise, collaborating with people, machines, and materials to bring multiple bodies and voices into her polyphonic works.

 Alice Channer lives and works in the edges of London.
 She has exhibited widely during the last 15 years, including many institutional exhibitions, most recently: Liverpool Biennial, UK; Marta Herford, Germany; Yorkshire Sculpture Park and New Art Gallery Walsall, both UK (all 2021).
 She is represented by Konrad Fischer Galerie, Berlin and Düsseldorf, DE.

-All proceeds from the sale of these unique works go to funding the realization of Alice’s project for HDTS 2022, which opened on April 9, 2022.
+All proceeds from the sale of these unique works go to funding the realization of Alice’s project for HDTS 2022, to be on view beginning April 16, 2022.